-Every year more than 2,000 workers are admitted to hospitals because of burn injuries, flash fire accidents, molten metal splash burns and electric arcs.
+Every year more than 2,000 workers are admitted to hospitals because of burn-injuries, flash-fire accidents, molten metal splash burns, and electric arcs.
 Reason for these injuries is often lack of proper personal equipment for workers at workplaces.
 Many of the workers in manufacturing and industrial workplaces don’t wear proper personal protective equipment (PPE) ultimately resulting in workplace accidents.
-Keeping in mind about workplace casualties, the Regulatory Authorities have made mandatory for companies to provide flame retardant garments to their workers in work environments where possibility of hazardous incidents is high.
+Keeping in mind about workplace casualties, the Regulatory Authorities have made mandatory for companies to provide flame retardant garments to their workers in work environments where the possibility of hazardous incidents is high.

-Saving the lives of workers at workplace should be first and foremost priority.
+Saving the lives of workers at the workplace should be the first and foremost priority.
 Now the question is to select the right protective fabric for your workers to keep them safe.
-When choosing a flame retardant fabric; it’s always important to select that fabric which provides optimum level of protection by safeguarding against the hazards, particular to the specific work place.
-Also, the environment in which the garments made out of flame retardant fabric are to be used, should be considered closely so that the fabric not only provides best protection but at the same time it also fulfills the aesthetic needs.
+When choosing a flame retardant fabric; it’s always important to select that fabric which provides the optimum level of protection by safeguarding against the hazards, particular to the specific workplace.
+Also, the environment in which the garments made out of flame retardant fabric are to be used should be considered closely so that the fabric not only provides the best protection but at the same time it also fulfills the aesthetic needs.